 "Suddenly, out of the jumbled senseless tos and fros of the two eye-movement recording channels, a regular set of large zigzags appeared on the chart.
 Instantly, I was alert and felt the greatest exhilaration on realizing that I was observing the first-ever deliberate signals sent from within a dream to the outside.
 The signals were coming from another world - the world of dreams - and they were as exciting as if they were emanating from some other solar system in space."
 Dr Keith Hearne

 SIGNALS FROM ANOTHER WORLD

 Hearne's EOG experiment was formally recognized through publication in the journal for The Society for Psychical Research.
 Unfortunately, due to the obscure nature of this publication, his work went widely unknown.

 The media, however, fell in love with the romantic idea of lucid dreaming being a real, measurable phenomenon and whipped up a lucid frenzy.

-A few years later, in 1983, Dr. Stephen LaBerge performed the same ocular signaling experiment at Stanford University.
+A few years later, in 1983, Dr Stephen LaBerge performed the same ocular signalling experiment at Stanford University.
 On this occasion, LaBerge got the desired scientific exposure and went on to forge a lifelong career in the field of lucid dream research.
 To this day, he is often mistakenly credited for being the first to scientifically verify the existence of lucid dreaming.